alexhsamuel/apsis/docs/jobs.rst

    job at the time the run transitioned from *scheduled* to *waiting*, which generally at the time the run's scheduled time occurred.

-3. If you rerun a run, the rerun always reflects the job's current program, conditions, and actions.
+3. If you rerun a run, the rerun always reflects its job's current program, conditions, and actions.

-If a run is in the *waiting* state and you make changes to its program, conditions, or actions, skip the run and rerun it to pick up the changes.
+If a run is *waiting* (or in a subsequent state) and you make changes to its program, conditions, or actions, skip or kill the run if necessary, and rerun it to pick up the changes.